softwarewolves/softwarewolves-doc/Story acceptance procedure.md

 Show your demo and earn your marks
 ----------------------------------

-You have at most 3 minutes for each story.
+You have _at most 3 minutes for each story_.
 It is up to you to convince the business owner you have the story implemented correctly.